 As a brand, it’s on you to do the due diligence.

-Before they say yes they need to know exactly what the deliverables and expectations are, and what the call to action for each asset should be.
+What are the deliverables and expectations, and what is the call to action for each asset?

 Mistake #3: You’re choosing the wrong people

-How many ads are too many ads?
-If every single post they do is paid for, then how can you know what are they actually into, organically?
+If every post is paid for, how can you know what are they actually into?
 If you can’t tell, back away.

-Next up, do a competitor check.
-Yes, they’re so right for your brand.
-But this means they might be so right for your closest competitor too.
-Finally, there’s bandwagoning.
-Ronan Keating was on to something – sometimes you do say it best when you say nothing at all.
-If you or your chosen influencer hasn’t got the credentials to back up your cause-related campaign, then steer well clear.
+Next, do a competitor check.
+If they’re right for your brand, they might be right for your closest competitor too.
+Finally, if you or your influencer hasn’t got the credentials to back up a cause-related campaign, steer clear.
 The backlash won’t be pretty.

 Solution #3: Archetypal Alignment

-Mistake #5: Influencer culture is bad for our mental wellbeing
+Mistake #5: It’s bad for our mental wellbeing

 Solution #5: Cut the BS

 Gen Z get that most of what we see on social media isn’t real.
-And we know it too.
-Maybe we should just cut the bulls**t and start speaking to followers and fans authentically instead?
+So why not cut the bulls**t and speak to followers authentically instead?

-We’re in the midst of a movement away from the fake, aspirational, perfect influencer.
-People want to see their real selves reflected in marketing now, not an aspirational version of themselves.
-Influencers and brands that embrace this new wave of authenticity will be the ones to stick around for the long run.
+We’re seeing a movement away from the aspirational, perfect influencer.
+People want to see themselves reflected in marketing.
+Influencers and brands that embrace authenticity will be the ones to stick around for the long run.

-If you’re ready to do an influencer campaign right – minus the BS – just drop us a line at firstname.lastname@example.org and we’d be happy to chat!
+If you’re ready to do an influencer campaign right – drop us a line at firstname.lastname@example.org.